crescentsolutions/family-tree/README.md

 - As a User I want a process to edit my generation [PATCH]
 - As a User I want a button to delete a generation [DELETE]

-## Process for Building Desktop Application
+## Process for Building Express API
 1. Create auth folder to contain .sh files for curl scripts /curl-scripts/auth
 2. Create .sh files for each curl script I need to test
       - ex: /curl-scripts/auth/sign-in.sh,